omertzroya/Simon-Game-FrontEnd-Project/README.md

-## Description
+## Simon Game FrontEnd Web App
-A popular classic game that tests your memory with 4 colors (usually RGBY) that you need to remember their pattern which increases by 1 each round randomly.
+A popular classic game that tests your memory with 4 colors that you need to remember their pattern which increases by 1 each round randomly.

 ## Main features
 - Saving scores